Cherished Cherry Tree

 Saanvi Gurudatta Rao, Class 8, Sri Kumaran Children’s Home, Bengaluru

 There she was, sitting on a branch with butterflies in her stomach.
-She was 6, with a companion on the old tree overlooking the sea.
+She was six, with a companion on the old tree overlooking the sea.
 It was the venue for their weekly tea chats.
-They would sit there chatting away filled with admiration- for the setting sun or maybe for each other or the serene sea or both.
-They were lost amidst something but both not quite sure what.
+They would sit there chatting away filled with admiration, for the setting sun and the serene sea or maybe for each other, or both.
+They were lost amidst something but not quite sure what.
 The companion’s name was Liam.

 This particular conversation by the seaside was one of their last ones.
-The news was broken to Ava that Liam and his family were leaving Toronto and moving to India for 8 years.
-Soft at heart, Ava couldn’t take it, she burst into tears at the prospect of having no one who completed her, who made her heart go flying, whom she could fearlessly confess her problems to and most importantly whom she loved.
-But she didn’t realize or recognize this feeling at the time, being a young girl.
-They finally came to terms with the situation, promised to meet again at their special spot when he returns and watch the sea: growing old together upon that very cherry tree branch overlooking the sea.
-With trembling hands she etched their initials onto the tree branch and got down safely, unaware of the oncoming gradual drift between the two.
+The news was broken to Ava that Liam and his family were leaving Toronto and moving to India for eight years.
+Soft at heart, Ava couldn’t take it; she burst into tears at the prospect of having no one who completed her, to whom she could fearlessly confess her problems and most importantly, whom she loved.
+But she didn’t realise or recognise this feeling at the time, being a young girl.
+They finally came to terms with the situation and promised to meet again at their special spot when he returned and watch the sea—growing old together upon that very cherry tree branch overlooking the sea.
+With trembling hands, she etched their initials onto the tree branch and got down safely, unaware of the oncoming gradual drift between the two.

 Bookmark(0)